snithissh/blog-jekyll/_posts/2024-11-02-fu-portswigger-5.md

 ![]({{ site.baseurl }}/assets/images/fileupload/fu-19.png)

 Now open the avatar in a new tab and on the top of it, you will find a secret code.
-Submit it as a solution that solves a lot.
+Submit it as a solution that solves a lab.

 ![]({{ site.baseurl }}/assets/images/fileupload/fu-20.png)